-Most local council spending in Burnley is the responsibility of Lancashire County Council - click here for the LCC website.
+Most local council spending in Burnley is the responsibility of Lancashire County Council (LCC).

 The County Council has the main responsibility for highways, including winter gritting, and for street lighting maintenance.